bkielbasa/developer20/content/post/top-level-logging/index.md

 }
 ```

-Notice that we don't need the logger in the `Operation` method any more.
+Notice that we don't need the logger in the Operation method anymore.
 What about the log message?
 We can easily move it to the handler.

 ```go
 func (h myHandler) operation(w ResponseWriter, r *Request) {